LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/event-listeners.rst

 TODO: TRY IT. what happens when you click in the green? what happens when you click the button?

 In rare cases you may want to stop events from bubbling up.
 Use ``event.stopPropagation()`` stop events from being sent to ancestor elements.
+Handlers for parent elements will not be triggered if a child element calls ``event.stopPropagation()``.

 TODO: TRY IT. add stopPropagation to the button click handler, then click button to see what happens.